France national cricket team

-The France national cricket team is the men's team that represents the country of France in international cricket.
+The France national cricket team is the men's team that represents France in international cricket.
 They became an associate member of the International Cricket Council (ICC) in 1998, having previously been an affiliate member since 1987.
-The country is best known for winning the silver medal in the cricket event at the 1900 Summer Olympics in Paris, the only time cricket has been held at the Olympics.
+The country's national team is best known for winning the silver medal in the cricket event at the 1900 Summer Olympics in Paris, the only time a cricket competition has been held at the Olympics.
 France now plays most of its matches in European Cricket Council (ECC) tournaments, although the team also appeared at the 2001 ICC Trophy.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between France and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between France and other ICC members after 1 January 2019 have the full T20I status.

 History

 Early years

-One of the many theories about the origin of cricket is that France could be a possible birthplace of the game.
-A mention of a bat and ball game called "criquet" in a village of the Pas-de-Calais occurs in a French manuscript of 1478, and the word "criquet" is an old French word meaning "post" or "wicket".
-However, it is equally possible that this could be an early variant of croquet.
+One of the many theories about the origin of cricket is that France could be a possible birthplace of the game: a mention of a bat and ball game called "criquet" in a village of the Pas-de-Calais occurs in a French manuscript of 1478, and "criquet" is an old French word meaning "post" or "wicket".
+However, it is also possible that this could be an early variant of croquet.

 Horace Walpole, son of former British Prime Minister Robert Walpole mentioned seeing cricket in Paris in 1766.

 The Marylebone Cricket Club (MCC) were due to make the first ever international cricket tour of France, in 1789, however this was cancelled due to the French Revolution.
 This match was finally played in 1989, as part of the bicentennial celebrations of the revolution, with France beating the MCC by 7 wickets.

 The first documented match took place in the Bois de Boulogne between Paris Cricket Club and Nottingham Amateurs in 1864.
-Paris Cricket Club published a book explaining the game the following year.
+The Paris Cricket Club published a book explaining the game the following year.